You should always feel safe in your home. If you feel unsafe or threatened, call the police. In an emergency, always call 999.

 - a solicitor about getting a court order to keep the abuser away from you and your home

-- the Housing Executive to see if they can help to make your home safer
+- the Housing Executive if you are one of their tenants.
+They may be able to help make your home safer

 Keep an abuser away from you and your home

-There are two main types of court orders that a solicitor can help you get to keep you safe from an abuser:
+But, the two main types of court orders that a solicitor can help you get to keep you safe from an abuser are:

 - An occupation order means that an abuser must stay away from your home, and they cannot live in your home.
 It gives you the right to remain in the home.
 You can get an occupation order even if you’re not the main tenant or owner, or if the abuser is the legal owner or tenant.
 You must call the police if the abuser breaks the court order.